Artist History

 The National Legacy of Kamakura Hanko

 Kamakura Hanko is not simply a brand; it is a 70-year-old family legacy founded in Onarimachi—the refined district of Kamakura that once housed the Emperor's Villa.
-Our artifacts are the result of expertise handed down through three generations, embodying the authentic spirit of the ancient capital.
+Our creations are the result of expertise handed down through three generations, embodying the authentic spirit of the ancient capital.

 The Credentials Speak for Themselves.